saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 no shutdown
 </pre>

 In case you are accessing the device through an interface that is placed inside a vrf, you need to add configuration to allow API access from that vrf as well.
-In the following example, we enable the API for the `lab` vrf:
+The following would be required to enable the API for the `lab` vrf:

 <pre>
    vrf lab
       no shutdown
 </pre>

-You can verify that the API is working using `show management api http-commands`.
+You can verify that the API is enabled using `show management api http-commands`.
 The resulting output is pretty self-explanatory:

 <pre>
 lr.lon01#show management api  http-commands